omahs/docs-6/docs/contracts/lido.md

 #### Returns:

-Amount of StETH shares generated
+Amount of StETH shares generated.

 ### depositBufferedEther()

-Deposits buffered ethers to the official DepositContract.
-If `_maxDeposits` provided makes no more than `_maxDeposits` deposit calls
+Deposits buffered Ether to the official DepositContract.
+If `_maxDeposits` provided, makes no more than `_maxDeposits` deposit calls.

 ```sol
 function depositBufferedEther()